McAuliffe in 2019: 'Diversity, inclusion' are 'as important as' math and English in schools

 HOW TO VOTE IN THE VIRGINIA GUBERNATORIAL ELECTION ON NOVEMBER 2

 Parents in Loudoun County and Fairfax County have condemned some programs launched in the name of "diversity" and "inclusion," saying that the programs promote critical race theory, a framework that involves deconstructing aspects of society to discover "systemic racism" beneath the surface.
-Some parents have called CRT divisive, claiming it encourages white students to view themselves as oppressors.
-Youngkin has pledged to ban CRT in education if he wins the rac
+Some parents have called CRT divisive, claiming it encourages White students to view themselves as oppressors.
+Youngkin has pledged to ban CRT in education if he wins the race.

 "Terry McAuliffe introduced political agendas like critical race theory into the Virginia education system back in 2015.
 He lowered academic standards and dragged our children’s math and reading performances down with those diminished expectations," Youngkin spokesperson Macaulay Porter told Fox News on Monday.

-Youngkin has repeatedly cited alarming figures from the U.S. Department of Education's National Assessment of Education Progress, which found that 62% of Virginia students failed to meet proficiency standards on eighth grade math, while nearly 60% of students failed to meet national proficiency standards in fourth grade reading.
+Youngkin has repeatedly cited alarming figures from the U.S. Department of Education's National Assessment of Education Progress, which found that 62% of Virginia students failed to meet proficiency standards on eighth-grade math, while nearly 60% of students failed to meet national proficiency standards in fourth-grade reading.

 YOUNGKIN VOWS TO HOLD LOUDOUN COUNTY OFFICIALS RESPONSIBLE AFTER ALLEGED SEXUAL ASSAULTS